Mona0102/TikTok-Trend-Detection/README.md

 The functions of the 5 code files in the Code folder are described in the respective titles.
 Codes are commented in detail and organized in blocks.

 ### User Guide
-The User Guide provides more details about the code and how the code can be used by the IT department.
+The User Guide in the Code folder provides more details about the code and how the code can be used by the IT department.